Skrypt1/Skrypt1.github.io/README.md

-Not very good rn ngl.
+Trying my best to learn Front End Development.
+This is my first ever attempt at all of this.
 Will update later.